Elaine, From Singapore, Teaching English Online in ChileBy Krzl Light Nuñes

 I got to know this lady when I came in 2018, through a book club that I attended.
-We became really good friends and she was teaching for both Bridge and E-Class.
-So, when I came back for good in 2019, I reached out to her and asked if she could get me the contact of the institute.
+We became really good friends and she was teaching for both Bridge and eClass.
+So, when I came back for good in 2019, I reached out to her and asked if she could give me their contact information.
 She managed to connect me with people in the institutes.

 For World Class English, when I started, I wasn’t getting a lot of classes, so I was kind of bored.
 I saw this advertisement about a teaching job post on Facebook.
 I responded to the advertisement, we had an interview, and it worked out well.

 Those were definitely from recommendations from my current students.
 They knew a friend or a family member who wanted to learn English, and they told them, “I have English classes.
 I can give you my English teacher’s contact information.”

 Do you have any tips for building rapport with online English students?

 You took the 120-Hour Master Certificate course.
 Why did you decide to take this course?